moshoodabdullahi/fcc-piano/README.md

 # FCC PIANO

-> A basic HTML and CSS element to demostrate styling.
+> A basic HTML and CSS element to code a piano.

 ![screenshot](fcc-piano.netlify.app_.png)

-Additional description about the project and its features.
+Piano project teaches on how to use CSS and Responsive Design to code a piano.
+It also teaches more about media queries and pseudo selectors.

 ## Built With

 - HTML5 elements
-  - `img`, `div`.
+  - `div`.
 - CSS properties
   - CSS Variables for reusable CSS values,
   - CSS Media Query for page responsiveness using `@media` rule,
-  - CSS Positioning `absolute`,
   - CSS Background for page aesthetic using `background-color`.
 - Linters
   - [Prettier](https://prettier.io/),